 What about business rates when working from home?

-It’s also important to note that if you use a part of your home for business purposes, you may need to pay business rates on the portion of the house you use.
+It’s important to note that if you use a part of your home for business purposes, you may need to pay business rates on the portion of the house you use.
 This won’t apply if you simply use your bedroom as an office, or sell goods from home.
-But if part of your home is exclusively used for business, or if customers or staff spend time at the property, then business rates may be chargeable.
+But if part of your home is exclusively used for business - often referred to as 'non-domestic activity' - or if customers or staff spend time at the property, then business rates may be chargeable.
 To find out whether you need to pay, and how much, contact the Valuation Office Agency (VOA).

 How do I estimate business rates?